drorgl/http-server/lib/http-server/docs/http-server.rst

 The HTTP server component provides WebSocket support.
 The WebSocket feature can be enabled in menuconfig using the :ref:`CONFIG_HTTPD_WS_SUPPORT` option.

-:example:`protocols/http_server/ws_echo_server` demonstrates how to create a WebSocket echo server using the HTTP server, which starts on a local network and requires a WebSocket client for interaction, echoing back received WebSocket frames.
+:example:`protocols/http_server/ws_echo_server` demonstrates how to create a basic WebSocket echo server using the HTTP server, which starts on a local network and requires a WebSocket client for interaction, echoing back received WebSocket frames.

+:example:`protocols/http_server/ws_extensions_server` demonstrates advanced WebSocket functionality including extension negotiation as per RFC 6455 Section 9, showing both standard and extension-enabled endpoints.

 WebSocket Pre-Handshake Callback